dylan-lang/opendylan/documentation/building-with-duim/source/intro.rst

 While DUIM provides an API to user interface facilities for the Dylan application programmer, it is not itself a window system toolkit.
 DUIM uses the service of the underlying window system and UI toolkits as much as possible.
-DUIM’s API is intended to insulate the programmer from most of the complexities of portability, since the DUIM application need only deal with DUIM objects and functions regardless of their operating platform (that is, the combination of Dylan, the host computer, and the
+DUIM's API is intended to insulate the programmer from most of the complexities of portability, since the DUIM application need only deal with DUIM objects and functions regardless of their operating platform (that is, the combination of Dylan, the host computer, and the